 Celebrated by billions of people around the world, Lunar New Year is one of the most important celebrations among East and Southeast Asian communities.
-It marks the beginning of the new year according to the lunisolar calendar – and unlike in the Gregorian calendar, festivities run across multiple days, kicking off this year on 22 January, marking the beginning of the Year of the Rabbit.
+It marks the beginning of the new year according to the lunisolar calendar – and unlike in the Gregorian calendar, festivities run across multiple days, kicking off this year on 10 February 2024, marking the beginning of the Year of the Dragon.
 One of the best – and tastiest – ways to get involved with the celebrations from London is by trying one of the many great Lunar New Year menus and specials on offer.
-Here we highlight some of the best restaurants to visit in the capital for Chinese New Year 2023.
+Here we highlight some of the best restaurants to visit in the capital for Chinese New Year 2024.

 Pan Pacific London

 Sleek City hotel Pan Pacific London is the first European outpost from the Singaporean hotel group, merging the traditions, flavours and hospitality of the East with traditional British design.
 It’s marking the Lunar New Year with two culinary offerings: a special afternoon tea in The Orchid Lounge, and a feasting menu at Straits Kitchen.
 The former is a collaboration with Cantonese Bun House, and will feature an array of sweet and savoury buns – from lamb and bamboo shoot to mandarin filled with custard, which symbolises good luck in Chinese cultures.
 Alternatively, head to Straits Kitchen for a six-course menu of dishes like Rainbow Yu Sheng Bluefin tuna salad, a nod to the tradition of tossing salad whilst sharing well wishes with family and friends; wagyu steak; and steamed turbot.

 Afternoon tea from 8 February 2024, £68pp; Straits Kitchen menu available exclusively on 10 February 2024, £138pp. panpacific.com